HuasoFoundries/phpPgAdmin6/README.md

 AND/OR a [config.yml](config.yml).
 The use of the latter is complely optional.
 Keep in mind the config entries are merged giving precedence to the ones in the YAML file.

+### Server Blocks

+Configuration has a `servers` entry whose details are in their on Wiki section: "[Config: Servers](https://github.com/HuasoFoundries/phpPgAdmin6/wiki/Config:-servers)"

+---

 ## Rewrite Rules

 As this project is built over [Slim Framework 3](https://www.slimframework.com/), **you'll need some rewrite rules for nice-urls to work**.